okozelsk/EasyML/Readme.md

 <br />
 ![Typical ML scenario](./EasyMLCore/Docs/ML_scenario.png)

+The root namespace contains some common elements such as xsd describing configuration xml(s).
+But the main thing it contains is the [EasyML class with its Oper](./EasyMLCore/EasyML.cs) interface, which provides basic functionalities supporting the ML process in a user-friendly way.
+The EasyML.Oper interface is a singleton.
+It is immediately usable and its main methods are LoadSampleData, Report, Build and Test.
+Unless otherwise stated, the methods log the progress of the operation in the system console by default.
+To redirect logs elsewhere, it is sufficient to set any instance of a custom object implementing the trivial [IOutputLog](./EasyMLCore/Log/IOutputLog.cs) interface using the EasyML.Oper.ChangeOutputLog method.
+If you want to write anything of your own to the active log, use the EasyML.Oper.Log.Write method.

 ### Activation (namespace EasyMLCore.Activation)
 Contains activation functions.
-Currently implemented activations are: BentIdentity, ElliotSig, ELU, GELU, LeakyReLU, Linear, ReLU, SELU, Sigmoid, Softmax, Softplus, TanH.
+Currently implemented [activations](./EasyMLCore/Activation) are: BentIdentity, ElliotSig, ELU, GELU, LeakyReLU, Linear, ReLU, SELU, Sigmoid, Softmax, Softplus, TanH.
 <br />
 ![TanH activation](./EasyMLCore/Docs/TanH.png)